januschung/job-winner/README.md

 ## To build

+Prereq: Java17

 1. Bring up the Postgres DB with docker-compose
 ```console
 docker-compose up -d
 ```
 1. Create the db schema with `src/main/resources/schema.sql`
+    1. Visit http://localhost:8081/.
+Information can be found or modified [here](./src/main/resources/application.properties).
+        1. User: `postgres`.
+        1. Password: `example`.
+        1. Click on `Import` and follow instructions to import file.
 1. Build the java app with Maven
 ```console
 mvn clean install